ELFREELAND/string_instrument/README.md

 If the displacement of particle $i$ is exactly halfway between its neighbors, it will experience zero acceleration (save for that caused by damping).
 If its displacement is greater or less than the average of its neighbors, it will experience an acceleration towards their average.
 The particle will also experience an acceleration proportional to the magnitude of its velocity and opposite its direction, due to damping.

-We have replaced our single 2nd-order PDE with a system of $n$ 2nd-order ODEs.
+We have replaced our single 2nd-order PDE with a system of 2nd-order ODEs.
 However, the solver we'll be using only operates on 1st-order equations.
-To proceed further, we'll need to turn $n$ 2nd-order ODEs into $2n$ 1st-order ODEs.
+To proceed further, we'll need to turn our system of 2nd-order ODEs into twice as many 1st-order ODEs.

 We can do this with the following substitution: